Albert0i/mern_stack_course/README2.md

 ## Prologue
+<span style="font-size: 36px; font-weight: bold;">L</span>ast Friday, after hours and hours wandering in the dark alleys, my head was tumultuously flooding with remembrance and swelled badly.
+Wild and furious shriek resound violently in my ears, *tinnitus* grew stronger as i grew weaker.
+Faint and dizzy as i was, shoddy and shabby as i was, the idea of re-visiting an old friend have dawned upon me.
+My body urged me to lay down for a while but my brain refused to do so.
+On second thoughts, I decided to stay alone not because I was poverty-stricken, but because I didn't want my weary and almost devastated countenance to be seen.

+I stumbled back to my lodging, and was so hungry and thirst, laying unconsciously on the couch and ask "what have i done?", "what should i do?"...
+Have you ever feel hungry form something?
+I meant those metaphysical desire you have ever tried or intended to pursuit, no matter failure and success ended up.

+## I. Repertoire
 This [MERN](https://www.mongodb.com/mern-stack) project is made up of 13 tutorials that builds upon each other much like chapters of a book.

 MERN is an acronym that use the first letter of four complementary technologies. **M** is for [MongoDB](https://www.mongodb.com/), **E** is for [ExpressJS](https://expressjs.com/), **R** is for [React](https://reactjs.org/) and **N** is for [NodeJS](https://nodejs.org/en/).
 So if MERN stack is full stack that leads us to ask what is full stack? and why is the MERN stack considered to be full stack?